djm81/ai-wizard/README.md

 AI Wizard is a rapid application assistant that helps developers quickly prototype and build applications.

+## Project Status

+The project is currently in the early stages of development.
+The core functionality of collecting application requirements and generating corresponding code is implemented, but it is still missing many features and improvements.

+A release candidate (RC) will be released when the project is considered production-ready.

 ## Overview

-The application is a Single Page Application (SPA) that interacts with users to collect application specifications, refine requirements through iterative questioning, and ultimately generate the required code, tests, and documentation.
+The frontend application is a Single Page Application (SPA) that interacts with users to collect application specifications, refine requirements through iterative questioning, and ultimately generate the required code, tests, and documentation.

+The backend application is a RESTful API that provides the core functionality of the application.
+It is responsible for storing the application requirements, generating the corresponding code, and providing the generated code to the frontend application.

+The infrastructure is deployed using Terraform and AWS CloudFormation to AWS.

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+- AWS Account
+- AWS CLI
+- GitHub Account
+- Google Firebase Account
 - Node.js (v14 or later)
 - npm (Node Package Manager)
 - Python (v3.12 or later)